 Career and Technical Education (CTE)

 A four-year degree isn't for everyone, especially when there are so many other options available.
 Maybe you don't want to be a brain surgeon; you'd rather be the technician who administers the MRI.
-Maybe you don't want to be an architect; you'd rather be the CAD drafter who makes the plans for the building.
+Maybe you don't want to be an architect; you'd rather be the CAD drafter who makes the plans for the building or the plumber who installs the water lines.
 And maybe you don't want to be an environmental scientist; you'd rather be an arborist who cuts down trees and diagnoses tree diseases.

 None of the above-mentioned careers require a four-year college degree, but you'll get a lot farther in the field you choose if you have a certificate or an associates degree.
 We have scholarships for that!
 In some cases, the scholarship will cover the full cost of obtaining the certificate.